professional-manager-test/Open-AutoGLM/README_en.md

  --port 8000
 ```

 - This model has the same architecture as `GLM-4.1V-9B-Thinking`.
-For detailed information about model deployment, you
-  can also check [GLM-V](https://github.com/zai-org/GLM-V) for model deployment and usage guides.
+For detailed information about model deployment, you can also check [GLM-V](https://github.com/zai-org/GLM-V) for model deployment and usage guides.

-- After successful startup, you can access the model service via `http://localhost:8000/v1`.
-If you deploy the model on
-  a remote server, use that server's IP to access the model.
+- After successful startup, the model service will be accessible at `http://localhost:8000/v1`.
+If you deploy the model on a remote server, access it using that server's IP address.

 ## Using AutoGLM